HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-nsf.md

   - Default has Editor access to the database.
 Any authenticated users can create, edit and delete documents.
   - Anonymous users have no access to the database.
   - OtherDomainServers group has no access to the database.
 Untrusted servers cannot access the database.
-- Created a Domino REST API Database Schema configuration under the name "customers" with default settings.
-REST service access is allowed, DQL (Domino Query Language) can be used by all authenticated users for querying data as well as pre-indexed lists of documents.

 </div>
 </div>